 The University of Massachusetts Amherst awards graduate degrees three times each year: 1 September, 1 February, and at the May Commencement.
-Deadlines for completing all degree requirements and submitting required forms to the Graduate Student Service Center are 31 August, 15 December (or the next workday), and 15 April (or the last work day prior to these dates) for the respective award dates.
+Submission deadlines for completing all degree requirements and submitting required forms to the Graduate Student Service Center are published in the Graduate School's Academic Calendar .
+The Degree Eligibility Form must be submitted to the student's academic department for review at least two weeks prior to the final degree deadline.
 Actual degrees are recorded upon the Graduate School's verification of degree completion, with diplomas being mailed to degree recipients approximately two months following the degree date.
 Prior to the formal awarding or posting of an advanced degree, the Graduate School can furnish a certification attesting to the completion of all degree requirements, provided all academic requirements and financial obligations to the University have been met.
 Requests for this certification must be made in writing, noting the person/agency to whom such a document should be sent.
 These requests will be handled in the order received; please allow sufficient time for processing, especially immediately following the filing deadline.
 The annual University Commencement ceremony takes place at the end of the spring semester (the exact date is published in the University Calendar and in the Graduate School Bulletin).
 Doctoral candidates must have completed all degree requirements by the April deadline to participate in the ceremony.
 Master's degree candidates may attend Commencement if they have submitted the Degree Eligibility Form by the April deadline, completed thesis and program examination requirements, and anticipate completing all courses by the end of the spring semester.
 Students who were awarded degrees the previous September or February are also invited to attend Commencement.
 Information regarding Commencement activities is sent to prior degree recipients in March.
 Any questions regarding Commencement should be directed to the Graduate Student Service Center.

 1. Credit Requirement:

 A minimum of 30 graduate credits are required for a master's degree; 21 must be in the student's major field unless a higher number is required by the student's program.
+The grade-point average for the courses counted toward the degree must be 3.0 or above.
 A minimum of one-half of the total required credits must be on a letter-graded basis.
 Any portion of the remaining credits may be graded Satisfactory subject to prior approval by the student's department/program.
 Credits transferred from another institution cannot be used to satisfy the University's requirement for graded credits nor the 600-800 course level requirement.
 Graduate courses which have been applied toward any baccalaureate or advanced degree may not be used for fulfilling requirements for any other master's degree at the University.

 A. Thesis Option: Graduate students who write a thesis cannot count more than ten (10) thesis credits toward the master's degree.
 The number of Special Problems (Independent Study) credits is limited to six (6), except for M.F.A. students who are allowed 12 credits.
 Excluding thesis credits, graduate students must earn an additional six (6) credits in the 600-800 course level range.